 Avoid the Grandparents Scam by verifying a caller’s identity and resisting pressure to act before the caller’s identity is verified.

 Contact a family member who could confirm the caller’s story.
 Try contacting the real grandchild at a number you know is accurate.
-A consumer can also ask questions of the caller, the answers to which only the real grandchild would know.
+You can also ask questions of the caller, the answers to which only the real grandchild would know.
 Be attentive to whether the caller is answering in detail or just guessing the answers.
 Remember, while some fraudsters investigate the grandchildren to make their impersonations more accurate, many depend upon their intended victims providing necessary information over the phone.
 Do not give out names or other information about family members unless you are certain of the identity of the caller.
 There may even be some similarities between your real grandchildren and a fraudster’s impersonations.
 For example, some grandparents have a grandchild traveling in Canada when they receive a fraudulent phone call claiming that their grandchild needs money to return home.
 Even if a story seems to be true at first, verify its accuracy.

 This scam depends upon a grandparent’s compassion for their grandchildren outweighing any concern about potential scams.
 The various excuses created by fraudsters almost always involve an emergency and a desire for secrecy.
 A scammer often claims that there is no time to speak to others or that the “grandchild” will be embarrassed if other family members know about the situation.
-Fraudsters ask for secrecy because they know if you contact another family member, you will become aware of the scam.
+Fraudsters ask for secrecy because they know if you contact another family member, you will discover the scam.
 You should only wire money if you are certain of the caller’s identity, particularly if the caller wants you to wire the money to a foreign country.
 Remember, if you wire money, it may be impossible to retrieve the money once it is picked up at the other end.
 Therefore, the money is virtually untraceable, and United States law enforcement agencies have little success in recovering wired funds.